Home

 • "By humility and the fear of the LORD are riches, and honour, and life."

-Until we can look at ourselves honestly (as a sinner), and our sin as the lawlessness that is keeping us from reconciliation with God, there is no way that we can get into the kingdom of heaven.
+Until we can look at ourselves honestly (as a sinner), and our sin as the lawlessness that is keeping us from reconciliation with God, we will not understand the grace of the kingdom of heaven.
 The fact is, man must be made aware of a problem before he can correct it.
 You wouldn't call for a doctor unless you were aware that you were sick.
-And you wouldn't cry out for help from a lifeguard unless you were aware that you were drowning.
-Likewise, you will not "truly" call on the name of the Lord unless you are aware that you are a stinking spiritual corpse, in danger of judgment and in dire need of deliverance.
-All men, no matter from what race, nation, creed, or color, are sinners in need of a Saviour.
-The first step is recognition.
+You wouldn't cry out for help from a lifeguard unless you were aware that you were drowning.
+Likewise, you will not call on the name of the Lord in true hope of resurrection, unless you are aware that you are a stinking spiritual corpse, in danger of judgment and in dire need of deliverance.
+All men, no matter from what race, nation or moral standing, are sinners in need of a Savior.
+The first step toward our salvation is recognition.

 Romans 3:9-10